pathpy/pathpyG/docs/contributing.md

     ```bash
     pyright . # (1)!
     ```
     1. This runs `pyright` on all files in the current directory.
-You can also run `pyright` on a single file or a subdirectory by specifying the path accordingly.
+You can also run it on a single file or a subdirectory by specifying the path accordingly.

 ## Formatting